AnuragLeo/Data-Analysis-Using-Excel/README.md

 # Data-Analysis-Using-Excel

-*Note* - The excel file is named "Vrinda Store Data Analysis.xlxs"
+*Note - The excel file is named "Vrinda Store Data Analysis.xlsx" which can be at the above section.
+Kindly download the raw file as the file is large.*

 Project Title: Vrinda Store Data Analysis